Program Director of Rwamagana Leaders’ School

 Founder, Rwamagana Leaders’ School

-Robin Strickler is the founder of the Rwanda School Project and is the outgoing director of Rwamagana Leaders’ School.
+Robin Strickler founded the Rwanda School Project in 2005 and until 2019 served as the program director of Rwamagana Leaders’ School.
 In that role, she served for ten years as a missionary of the Evangelical Lutheran Church in America (ELCA).
 Robin has a Bachelor’s in Music Education and an MA in English Linguistics and has been involved in teaching or educational administrative work for most of her career.
+Robin continues as a board member after her retirement from the school.

 She spent eight years as an English instructor at Kansai Gaidai in Japan and enjoys languages, bird watching, music, art and writing.
 Her family includes her beloved husband, Pastor John Rutsindintwarane and two wonderful daughters.